 France

-Diplomatic series (CD) used since 1965 in orange on green.
+Current diplomatic series since 1965 in orange on green with orange border.

-The registration consists of the letter E, followed by three numerals, CD and three other numerals.
+The registration consists of three numerals, followed by the letters CD and four numerals.

 France

-Current diplomatic series since 1965 in white (silver) on green.
+Current diplomatic series since 1965 in orange on green with orange border.

-The registration consists of three numerals, followed by one letter and four numerals.
+The registration consists of three numerals, followed by the letter K and four numerals.

 The letter K stands for Consular Officials attached to Embassies and Administrative and technical staff.